nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: This will increase the memory usage of the program.
 The balance between runtime and space will have to be considered.

 * **Alternative 2:** Use a hashmap to store contact information.
-    * Pros: This may reduce the runtime of `FindCommand` for each field from O(nm) to O(n).
+    * Pros: This may reduce the runtime of `FindCommand` for each field from O(nm) to O(maximum(n, m)).
-    * Pros: Implementing this may not be very time-consuming, but testing may become complicated.
+    * Pros: Implementing this may not be very time-consuming.
+    * Cons: Testing may become complicated.
     * Cons: This may increase the runtime for other operations such as adding contacts.
     * Cons: Implementing the data structure may require restructuring the entire program.
 This may not be worth the payoff as of now.
     * Cons: This will increase the memory usage of the program.
 The balance between runtime and space will have to be considered.